bcharlier/HMMA238/Tests-CI/tp.md

 ### Types of tests

-There is different kinds of tests:
+There are differents kinds of tests:

 1. Unit tests: test if a function does the right thing.
 2. Integration tests: test if the system / process does the right thing.